 The Risk Management Committee (RMC) of the Board at the apex level is the policy making body.
 The RMC is supported by the Operational Risk Management Committee (ORMC), consisting of Senior Management personnel, which is responsible for implementation of the Operational Risk policies of the Bank.
 This internal committee oversees the implementation of the OR framework and oversees the management of operational risks across the Bank.
 A dedicated operational risk management unit ensures management of operational risk.
-A representative of the Risk Department is also a permanent member of control committees on product management covering approval of new products, change management of processes, outsourcing, business continuity management and information security.
+A representative of the Risk Department is also a permanent member of the Product Management and Change Management Committee (PMC/CMC).